This is a live Q&A. To ask a question, just scroll down to the form below.

 Advice for Tier 2 Members

 In the context of the Hostile Environment, it is understandable that a lot of international members are asking questions about whether striking will affect their visa status.
 The first thing to say is that members on visas are legally entitled to strike.
 During the last strike, staff who were on Tier 2 visas had their ability to strike hampered as a result of the annual 20-day limit for unpaid absences from work.
 However, as a result of our lobbying, striking has been added to the list to the list of exceptions to the rule.
 The new instructions are available here.
 However, there are still a number of questions about documentation, guarantees.
 There are also a number of questions being raised by Tier 4 workers.
-UCU national are currently seeking guidance from lawyers and will be publishing that advice shortly.
+UCU national advise that industrial action does NOT count towards the ten consecutive absences that students are allowed.
+Full information is available here.

 ‘Should I try to minimise the impact of the disruption on my students?